- Choose an asset unloading plugin

 Step 1: Install Asset CleanUp Or Perfmatters

-I prefer Perfmatters over Asset CleanUp because it lets you disable plugins everywhere except pages and posts, while Asset CleanUp only lets you disable plugins everywhere except pages.
-Perfmatters is also known for being more user-friendly.
+I prefer Perfmatters over Asset CleanUp because it lets you disable plugins everywhere except pages and posts, and because Asset CleanUp only lets you disable plugins everywhere except pages.
+Perfmatters is also known for being user-friendly.

 Step 2: Enable Test Mode If Using Asset CleanUp